 Today, while some immigrant professionals arrive in the U.S. with a job already secured, many others are following the traditional path: Get a "survival-level" job first to pay your bills, and then work toward your longer-term career goals.

 Note: These services are designed for immigrants who received a bachelor’s degree or higher in their home countries.
-If you received your undergraduate degree in the U.S., or if you do not have a degree, please see our general Employment Services page.

 How does your international degree compare to U.S. degrees and credentials?
 Which credential evaluation organizations have a good reputation, and which ones should be avoided?

 If you’ve worked as a lawyer or engineer for 7 or 10 years in another country, how realistic is it to expect that you can re-start your career in the U.S.?
 What steps will you need to follow?

 Our assessment and consultation service will help you answer these questions.

 Who should use this service?
 Immigrants who have a bachelor’s degree or higher from their home countries, who are recently arrived in the U.S. or who have lived here for some time and are now preparing to return to the job market after an absence.

 What will happen?
 When you call to book your appointment, you will be scheduled for a free, private session with one of our employment specialists.
 He or she will review your degree, credentials and licenses, and assess your familiarity with American business culture and the English language.